27 Keto Instant Pot Recipes for Effortless Cooking

 Both methods are great and will result in a tasty meal.

 For this chili to be low carb, it is obviously made without beans.

-When I was a child my mother used to make a lamb or beef roast for Sunday lunch.
-The meat normally went into the oven early Sunday morning or even into the slow oven on Saturday night.
+When I was a child, my mother made a lamb or beef roast for Sunday lunch.
+The meat usually went into the oven early Sunday morning or even into the oven on Saturday night.

 With this beef roast recipe from Denise of My Life Cookbook, I can recreate a Sunday roast in a bit more than an hour.

-And if you like garlic, then as we’d say, you are golden.
+And if you like garlic, you are golden, as we’d say.

 If you prefer to make meals like these in your slow cooker, she has you covered too.